exakat/php-dictionary/dictionary/continue.ini.rst

 .. _continue:
 .. meta::
 	:description:
-		Continue: continue is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration.
+		Continue: ``continue`` is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Continue
-	:twitter:description: Continue: continue is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration
+	:twitter:description: Continue: ``continue`` is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration
 	:twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: Continue
 	:og:type: article
-	:og:description: continue is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration
+	:og:description: ``continue`` is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration
 	:og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/continue.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Continue","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Wed, 01 Apr 2026 04:33:38 +0000","dateModified":"Wed, 01 Apr 2026 04:33:38 +0000","description":"continue is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Continue.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Continue","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Wed, 15 Apr 2026 20:26:03 +0000","dateModified":"Wed, 15 Apr 2026 20:26:03 +0000","description":"``continue`` is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Continue.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Continue
 --------

-continue is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration.
+``continue`` is used within looping structures to skip the rest of the current loop iteration and resume the execution at the condition evaluation and then the beginning of the next iteration.

-continue is not possible inside a switch structure.
+``continue`` is not possible inside a ``switch()`` structure.

 .. code-block:: php

    <?php

        foreach ($arr as $key => $value) {
            if (!($key % 2)) { // skip even members
                continue;
            }
            do_something_odd($value);
        }

    ?>